miguelangeltorresfp/personal-website/README.md

 5) Run `pm2 restart all`.

 The website should now be updated!
+Congratulations.